Dominican Sisters of Mary, Mother of the Eucharist: Current status

 As of 2021, the sisters' Motherhouse in Ann Arbor counts over 100 Sisters, with an average age of 32.
 The average entering age is 21.
-The Sisters are currently expanding geographically, with domestic missions in California, Arizona, Florida, Ohio, Illinois, Texas, and Minnesota, as well as Rome, Italy, with their Motherhouse in Michigan at full capacity.
+The Sisters are currently expanding geographically, with domestic missions in California, Arizona, New Mexico, Texas, Missouri, Minnesota, Illinois, Michigan, Ohio, and New York, as well as Rome, Italy, with their Motherhouse in Michigan at full capacity.

 In October 2012, the Sisters moved the novitiate into Saint Felix House in Huntington, Indiana, as a temporary measure whilst they seek to further develop the expansion and building of a new property in Austin, Texas.
 The sisters numbered over 120 in 2012.
 Plans to develop their priory in Loomis, California, were put on hold in early 2013, but in April 2013 they announced that as of the 2013–14 academic year they would have a small convent located in a section of Casa Santa Maria, the original building of the North American College in Rome.